 The Blue House Garden

 Moving into our house close to the centre of Geelong provided a small, semi-circular garden bed underneath our kitchen window.
 It had one plant (an impossible-to-kill rosemary), sandy soil and screamed "veggie garden" immediately with its full sun position.
 Within weeks the plot became exactly that - albeit a bit too soon without proper soil preparation - producing an enormous crop of cherry tomatoes over three months, many beautiful basil plants and the biggest kale bunches!
 I soon added many autumn and winter veg to the raised bed that houses our apricot tree (from which we harvested the most amazing fruit over a short few weeks in summer).
 Soon, planters and pots appeared left, right and centre - these have allowed us to increase production without landscaping our rental backyard.
 Slowly but surely, I've taken over every available bed of soil on the property.
-A large new vegetable patch is proudly popping out lush silverbeet, fennel, kale, beetroot and mitzuna.
-Advice from Mum, books, websites and community courses have allowed the Blue House Garden to grow and thrive, where we have now happily harvested: beetroot, kale, spring onion, bok choy, tomatoes, lettuce, borage, basil, mint, sage, chives, chillies, kaffir lime, broad beans, giant climbing beans, sunflowers, fennel, apricots, olives, silverbeet, carrots, cabbages, peas, kohlrabi, marjoram, sorrel, rhubarb, spinach, broccoli, wombok, wheatgrass and many microgreens and edible flowers.
+A large new vegetable patch is proudly popping out a lush herb border surrounding broad beans and new season tomatoes.
+Advice from Mum, books, websites, experiments and community courses have allowed the Blue House Garden to grow and thrive, where we have now happily harvested: beetroot, kale, spring onion, bok choy, tomatoes, lettuce, borage, basil, mint, sage, chives, chillies, kaffir lime, broad beans, giant climbing beans, sunflowers, fennel, apricots, olives, silverbeet, lemons, carrots, cabbages, peas, kohlrabi, marjoram, sorrel, rhubarb, spinach, broccoli, wombok, wheatgrass and many microgreens and edible flowers.

 Soil and organic matter